Smithsonian Institution: Collections

+Ethical returns and repatriation

 Following international debates about the decolonisation of museums and the legal and moral justifications of their acquisitions, the Smithsonian adopted a new "ethical returns policy" on April 29, 2022.
 This will permit the deaccession and restitution of items collected under circumstances considered unethical by contemporary standards and thus places moral over legal arguments.
 A month before, the Smithsonian's National Museum of African Art had announced the planned return of most of its 39 Benin Bronzes to Nigeria, as well as of other cultural items to Turkey.

 On October 11, 2022, Benin Bronzes from the National Museum of African Art, as well as the National Gallery of Art, were formally returned to Nigerian cultural officials in a ceremony held in Washington, D.C.
 The Nigerian Minister of Information and Culture, Lai Mohammed, and Prince Aghatise Erediauwa, representing the Oba of Benin Kingdom, spoke at the ceremony.
 Mohammed said the "decision to return the timeless artworks is worth emulating."

+The Smithsonian also faced scrutiny over its holdings of human remains.
+The institution holds the remains of more than 30,000 individuals, mostly at the National Museum of Natural History and including roughly 250 brains, largely acquired in the 19th and early 20th centuries without consent.
+After a 2023 Washington Post investigation into a collection of brains amassed largely from marginalized residents, the Smithsonian formed a Human Remains Task Force in April 2023.
+In February 2024 the task force recommended that the institution not collect, display, or use human remains for research without the consent of the deceased or their descendants, and that it work toward returning all remains regardless of cultural affiliation.
+Under the National Museum of the American Indian Act of 1989, the Smithsonian had already repatriated or made available for return the remains of more than 7,500 individuals.

 Open access

-In February 2020, the Smithsonian made 2.8 million digital items available to the public under a Creative Commons Zero Public Domain Dedication, with a commitment to release further items in the future.
+On February 25, 2020, the Smithsonian launched Smithsonian Open Access, releasing about 2.8 million two- and three-dimensional images and roughly 173 years of staff-created data into the public domain under a Creative Commons Zero (CC0) dedication, allowing anyone to download, reuse, and modify the material without permission or charge.
+At the time it was described as the largest and most interdisciplinary open-access release by a museum, drawing on material from all of the Smithsonian's museums, research centers, libraries, archives, and the National Zoo.
+The collection has continued to grow to more than five million images.